jDataView/jBinary/README.md

   Loads data from given `source` using `jBinary.loadData`, detects typeset using Repo associations if it's not specified explicitly, creates `jBinary` instance on this data and typeset and returns it in `callback(error, binary)`.

+  If Repo is not used, `jBinary.load` would accept only explicit typeset objects (no loading by name nor file format auto-detection).

   * `toURI(mimeType = 'application/octet-stream')`